HMS Sunfish (1895): Service

 Sunfish was commissioned at Chatham on 18 February 1896, replacing the destroyer Havock as tender to the battleship Royal Sovereign as part of the Channel Fleet, with Havock's crew transferring over to Sunfish.
 Sunfish took part in the 1896 British Naval Manoeuvres, attached to the Channel Fleet operation from Berehaven in southern Ireland.
-She was part of the Mediterranean Fleet, but boiler problems caused her to be laid up at Malta from August 1900 to May 1902 while the boilers were re-tubed and the bottom reservoirs repaired.
+She was commissioned by Lieutenant Robert Gordon Douglas Dewar to be among several ships sent to strengthen the Mediterranean Fleet from April 1900, but boiler problems caused her to be laid up at Malta from August 1900 to May 1902 while the boilers were re-tubed and the bottom reservoirs repaired.
 In June 1902 she left for Gibraltar, and early the following month she arrived at Plymouth, and proceeded to Chatham to pay off.
 Lieutenant John M. D. E. Warren was appointed in command on 2 August 1902, when she joined the Medway instructional flotilla.
 A month later, her stem was damaged during docking at Dundee in a gale, but she rejoined the flotilla in mid-October after repairs.
 In 1905, Sunfish was one of a number of old destroyers which the Rear Admiral (Destroyers) condemned as being "..all worn out", with "every shilling spent on these old 27-knotters is a waste of money".